American Composers

 Dudley Buck (1839-1909)

-Of course there are many composers who could be added to this list of overlooked others.
+Of course there are many more American composers who could be added to this list.

-Among most classical record labels, there is a tendency to pay attention to only "The
+Among most classical record labels, there is a tendency to perform mainly music by "The

 To help correct this deficiency, there is a need to encourage research and performances of lesser known American composers and their music